 Still, I was surprised to read that in the years following the collapse of Theranos, female entrepreneurs in life sciences and biotech say they’re constantly compared to Holmes.
-The Theranos case, according to a piece in The New York Times, has “left behind a seemingly indelible image of how female founders can push boundaries…. they faced the additional hurdle of fighting assumptions that they were like Ms. Holmes, they said, something their male counterparts have generally not had to contend with.”
+The Theranos case, according to a piece in The New York Times, has left female founders facing “the additional hurdle of fighting assumptions that they were like Ms. Holmes… something their male counterparts have generally not had to contend with.”
 One female founder of a health testing company said that she was linked to Holmes so frequently that her advisors suggested she dye her naturally blond hair a darker color, presumably to stop the damaging comparison.

 Wow.
-But even more remarkably, some women founders have weighed in with a degree of sympathy on the circumstances around the Holmes disgrace.
+Even more remarkably, some women founders have weighed in with a degree of sympathy toward Holmes.
 Entrepreneur Beth Esponnette posted on Medium that, while she fully recognized that Holmes was wrong, “I still believe that she thought she was doing the right thing taking the universal advice of Silicon Valley: ‘Fake it till you make it.'”
 Esponnette claims that in her own struggle to get funding, she was encouraged by investors to overpromise and exaggerate even to the point of lying.

 I take Esponette’s point that female founders are seen and treated differently than male counterparts.
-And I doubt that the next brash young male techpreneur is worried that he’ll be compared to Adam Neumann, the WeWork founder who dazzled investors and media, only to leave in disgrace (albeit with a $1.7 billion parachute.)
+I doubt the next brash young male techpreneur has to worry he’ll be compared to Adam Neumann, the WeWork founder who dazzled investors and media, only to leave in disgrace (albeit with a $1.7 billion parachute.)

 Of course, the Theranos debacle also tells us something about journalism.
-As someone who has spent a career in PR, where we basically try to build up business leaders and tech entrepreneurs in the media, it feels weird to criticize the media who took a good pitch and ran with it.
-But there’s no denying the Theranos story is about the credulity of journalists in the tech sector.
-They were thirsty for a female Steve Jobs, so they didn’t question Holmes’s claims.
+As someone who has spent a career in tech PR, where we try to build up business leaders and tech entrepreneurs in the media, it feels weird to criticize press who took a good pitch and ran with it.
+But there’s no denying the Theranos story is about the credulity of tech journalists.
+They were thirsty for a female Steve Jobs, so most didn’t sufficiently question Holmes’s claims.
 What’s more, reporters often work in packs, especially in sector bubbles like Silicon Valley.
 Media coverage begets more media coverage.
 Even as reporters compete fiercely for the story, they’re influenced by what colleagues and competitors write.
 As soon as Holmes’s PR team cracked one top-tier business publication, the rest clamored to cover her with fresh angles and updated quotes.
 Few questioned the culture of secrecy or the absence of peer-reviewed research on the Theranos technology.
 No one asked why there wasn’t a single physician (except Senator Bill Frist) on its board.
 It took a couple of sharp professors and John Carreyrou, with his investigative background and outside-the-bubble pedigree, to bring down the house.